flowground/amazonaws-com-iotanalytics-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PutLoggingOptions
-### <p>Sets or updates the AWS IoT Analytics logging options.</p> <p>Note that if you update the value of any <code>loggingOptions</code> field, it takes up to one minute for the change to take effect.
-Also, if you change the policy attached to the role you specified in the roleArn field (for example, to correct an invalid policy) it takes up to 5 minutes for that change to take effect. </p>
+<blockquote><p>Sets or updates the AWS IoT Analytics logging options.</p> <p>Note that if you update the value of any <code>loggingOptions</code> field, it takes up to one minute for the change to take effect.
+Also, if you change the policy attached to the role you specified in the roleArn field (for example, to correct an invalid policy) it takes up to 5 minutes for that change to take effect. </p></blockquote>

 #### Input Parameters
 * `Action` - _required_